Waaal/BobaOS/doc/fs/Fat.md

 A Fat Volume is seperated into sector.
 Each sector is 512 bytes long on a standard fat(12,16) disk.

+### LBA
+Lba stands for logical block address.
+It is a way to index all the sectors on a disk.
+It starts from 0 for the first sector and goes up how many sectors a disk has.

 ## Fat Disk
 A typically FAT disk is orderd into 4 regions:
 - Boot Sector / Reserved